Market Analysts see SoFi Technologies Inc [SOFI] falling to $6.50. Time to buy?

-SoFi Technologies Inc [NASDAQ: SOFI] traded at a low on Friday, posting a -1.99 loss after which it closed the day’ session at $8.36.
+SoFi Technologies Inc [NASDAQ: SOFI] traded at a high on Friday, posting a 0.12 gain after which it closed the day’ session at $8.17.
 The company report on February 13, 2024 at 9:00 AM that SoFi Named the Official Banking Partner of the NBA, NBA G League, NBA 2K League and USA Basketball.

 – SoFi Becomes Multi-Year Entitlement Partner of SoFi NBA Play-In Tournament –.